 It’s surprising to learn that the siblings behind Aegyo Cakes are not professional bakers.
-When they’re starting out the business, they had to learn everything on their own by trying a lot of recipes.
+When they were starting out the business, they had to learn everything on their own by trying a lot of recipes.
 There was definitely a lot of trial and error.

 But they knew their target customers.
 Everyone in the family loves K-culture―from K-drama to K-pop.
 And they knew there are legions of Pinoys who love Korean pop culture as well.

 Starting a business in the middle of a pandemic was truly challenging.
-It was more difficult to look for suppliers or do supply runs.
-They also couldn’t hire people even if there was a sudden increase in demand for their cakes.
+It was more difficult to look for suppliers or go on supply runs.
+They also couldn’t hire people even if there was a sudden increase in demand.

 All the Good Feels

 The siblings truly feel the love people have for Aegyo Cakes.
-They’re about to reach 100,000 followers on Instagram.
+They’ve gained more than 100,000 followers on Instagram.
 But more than the numbers, it’s the fact that people choose Aegyo Cakes to send love to their loved ones.